- 4 minutes to read

 - HTTP 503: Application unavailable.

-Another interesting control is allowing an external system to control which instances should be activated and deactivated automatically.
-Imagine a scenario where the load of an entire network must be redirected to a contingency data center.
-Interestingly, the instance of this target data center is active and ready to receive the load of requests, and the old production instance loses its role as the main one.
+Another useful feature of senhasegura clusters is the possibility to control which instances should be automatically activated and deactivated from an external system.
+Imagine a scenario where the load of an entire network must be redirected to a backup data center.
+In this case, the instance associated with the backup data center must be active and ready to receive a full load of requests, whereas the current instance must lose its role as the primary member of the cluster.